 The resolutions adopted at the Annual General Meeting of 3 June 2015 regarding treasury stock, reduction of capital and delegation to the Board rendered void in the unused amount those adopted in this regard at the Annual General Meeting held on 15 June 2011.
 They remain in force, not having been since revoked.

-A.9.bis.
-Estimated free float:
+Δ 9 his Estimated free float: